Brest, Belarus: Polish—Lithuanian Commonwealth

 In 1500, it was burned again by Crimean Tatars.
+From 1513, the city was administratively located in the Podlaskie Voivodeship.
+In 1563, the Brest Bible, the second complete Bible translation into Polish and the first such Protestant translation, was published in the city.
 In 1566, following the decree of Sigismund II Augustus, a new voivodeship was created – Brest Litovsk Voivodeship.

 During the union of the Polish–Lithuanian Commonwealth and the Swedish Empire under king Sigismund III Vasa (Polish–Swedish union), diets were held there.
 In 1594 and 1596, it was the meeting-place of two remarkable councils of regional bishops of the Roman-Catholic Church and Eastern Orthodox Church.
 The 1596 council established the Uniate Church (also known as the Belarusian Greek Catholic Church in Belarus and Ukrainian Greek Catholic Church in Ukraine).
+A Sejm of the Polish–Lithuanian Commonwealth was held in the city in 1653.
+A royal mint was founded in the city by King John II Casimir Vasa in 1665.

 In 1657, and again in 1706, the town and castle were captured by the Swedish Army during its invasions of the Polish-Lithuanian Commonwealth.
 Then, in an attack from the other direction, on 13 January 1660, the invading Streltsy of the Tsardom of Russia under Ivan Andreyevich Khovansky took the Brest Castle in an early morning surprise attack, the town having been captured earlier, and massacred the 1,700 defenders and their families (according to an Austrian observer, Captain Rosestein).

 Partitions

-On 23 July 1792, the defending Grand Ducal Lithuanian Army, under the leadership of Szymon Zabiełło, and the invading Imperial Russian Army fought a battle near Grodno.
+On 23 July 1792, the defending Grand Ducal Lithuanian Army, under the leadership of Szymon Zabiełło, and the invading Imperial Russian Army fought a battle near Brześć.
 On 19 September 1794, the area between Brest and Terespol was the site of another battle won by the Russian invaders led by Alexander Suvorov over a Polish-Lithuanian division under General Karol Sierakowski.
 Thereafter, Brest was annexed by Russia when the Poland-Lithuania Commonwealth was partitioned for the third time in 1795.

-19th century
+19th century to World War I

 During Russian rule in the 19th century, Brest Fortress was built in and around the city.
-The Russians demolished the Polish Royal Castle and most Old Town "to make room" for the fortress.
+The Russians demolished the Polish Royal Castle and most of the Old Town "to make room" for the fortress.
 The main Jewish synagogue in the city, the Choral Synagogue, was completed c.
 1862.
+In 1895, a massive fire rendered 15,000 people homeless, and dozens were killed.